enjuichang/PSD-lockdown/README.md

 For data transformations, `merge_csv_tableau.py` creates two CSV files that join the CSVs of different stations into one large table.
 This is necessary to avoid connecting 40+ CSVs in the connection procedure when working in Tableau.

+# Notes

+## Script folder

+The script folder in repository refers to running repository using shell scripts.
+This was included as I ran the code mostly using a remote server.
+Especially when calculating the PSD values for 2 years, the computation time needed is on the basis of hours; therefore, enabling offline running on a remote server was implemented using the `nohup` command on a Linux server.
+All of the scripts can be conducted using only Python code described in the "Implementation" section above.

 # Structure

 ```